Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Best Fish Oil Supplement (2026)

 Most fish oil shoppers are comparing the wrong number.
-A '1,000mg fish oil' capsule typically contains ~300mg of the EPA+DHA that actually has clinical evidence - and clinical doses are 1,000-2,000mg EPA+DHA daily, meaning 3-6 standard capsules.
+That '1,000mg fish oil' on the front of the bottle usually means only about 300mg of the EPA+DHA that actually has clinical evidence - and the doses that work in studies run 1,000-2,000mg EPA+DHA a day.
+That is 3-6 of those standard capsules, not one.
 We calculated the true cost per 1,000mg EPA+DHA for every major brand, checked molecular form (triglyceride absorbs ~24% better than ethyl ester), and verified third-party purity testing (IFOS, USP).
 Ten products scored on our four-pillar system, with the top pick at $0.47/day and a value pick at $0.07/day.

 What the Evidence Says About Fish Oil (Omega-3)